Title: Section 415.19 - Infection control

 (e) Notice to Funeral Director.
 If, at the time of death, a resident was diagnosed as having a specific communicable disease designated in Part 2 of this Title or an infectious disease, a written report of such disease shall accompany the body when it is released to the funeral director or his or her agent, except that no HIV-related information shall be disclosed to the funeral director unless the funeral director has access in the ordinary course of business to HIV-related information on the death certificate of the deceased individual.

-(ii) Failure to possess and maintain such a supply of PPE may result in the revocation or suspension of the facility’s license; provided, however, that no such revocation or suspension shall be ordered unless the Department has provided the facility with a fourteen day grace period, solely for a facility’s first violation of this section, to achieve compliance with the requirement set forth herein.
+(3) Failure to possess and maintain the required supply of PPE may result in the revocation, limitation, or suspension of the nursing home’s license; provided, however, that no such revocation, limitation, or suspension shall be ordered unless the Department has provided the nursing home with a fourteen day grace period, solely for a nursing home’s first violation of this section, to achieve compliance with the requirement set forth herein.

 VOLUME C (Title 10)